cloudfoundry/uaa/docs/UAA-APIs.rst

                     countFailuresWithin             int             Required Amount of time in seconds for which past login failures are counted, starting from the current time, 0+ disableInternalUserManagement   boolean         Optional When set to true, user management is disabled for this provider, defaults to false emailDomain                     List<String>    Optional List of email domains associated with the UAA provider.
 If null and no domains are explicitly matched with any other providers, the UAA acts as a catch-all, wherein the email will be associated with the UAA provider.
-Wildcards supported.
+Wildcards supported. providerDescription             String          Optional Human readable name/description of this provider

                     SAML Provider Configuration (provided in JSON format as part of the ``config`` field on the Identity Provider - See class org.cloudfoundry.identity.uaa.provider.SamlIdentityProviderDefinition
                     ======================   ======================  ======== =================================================================================================================================================================================================================================================================================================================================================================================================================================================